jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

     (ii) having been requested by an aviation security officer to state those particulars; or (b) refuses forthwith to leave the security area or security enhanced area after having been ordered by an aviation security officer to do so.
-(2) Every person who commits an offence under subsection (1) in relation to a— (a) security area is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000:
+(2) Every person who commits an offence under subsection (1) in relation to a— (a) security area is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000:
-  (b) security enhanced area is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000.
+  (b) security enhanced area is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000.

 ### 55 Personation or obstruction of aviation security officer
 (1) Every person commits an offence who, not being an aviation security officer,— (a) by words, conduct, demeanor, or the assumption of the dress, name, designation, or description of an aviation security officer, holds himself or herself out as being an aviation security officer; or
   (b) wilfully obstructs, or incites or encourages any person to obstruct an aviation security officer in the execution of his or her duty.
-(2) Every person who commits an offence against subsection (1) is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $2,000.

 ### 56 Communicating false information affecting safety
 (1) Every person commits an offence who by any means provides to another person information relating to the safety of an aircraft, aerodrome, aeronautical product, aviation related service, or any other facility or product used in or connected with aviation, or any person associated therewith, knowing the information to be false or in a manner reckless as to whether it is false.
-(2) Every person who commits an offence against subsection (1) is liable,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $100,000.
+(2) Every person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $100,000.
 (3) Where the commission of an offence against subsection (1) causes financial loss to any person and where the court imposes a fine under subsection (2) in respect of that offence, the court may order that such part of the fine as it thinks fit, but in any event not more than one-half of the fine, be awarded to that person.